Irmgard Abs-Wurmbach

 Irmgard Abs-Wurmbach (December 19, 1938 – April 8, 2020) was a German mineralogist and the mineral Abswurmbachite is named after her.
-She was professor at the Technical University of Berlin.
+She was professor at Technische Universität Berlin (TU-Berlin).

 Life

 She was professor for applied mineralogy at the TU Berlin since 1991.
 Previously, she taught and researched at the University of Bonn, Ruhr-University Bochum, University of Bern and Philipps-University Marburg.
 She did research in the field of absorption, electron spin resonance and Mößbauer spectroscopy.

 Awards

 The mineral Abswurmbachite is named after her.